 - Developing a deeper understanding of the connection between education and enforcement

-Here are 5 top trends currently shaping the law enforcement field:
+Here are 7 top trends currently shaping the law enforcement field:

-Focus on Community Oriented Policing
+Trend 1: Focus on Community Oriented Policing

 According to the Department of Justice, which launched its Office of Community Oriented Policing Services (COPS) back in 1994, “Community policing begins with a commitment to building trust and mutual respect between police and communities.
 It is critical to public safety, ensuring that all stakeholders work together to address our nation’s crime challenges.
 When police and communities collaborate, they more effectively address underlying issues, change negative behavioral patterns and allocate resources.”

-With nationwide attention on the issue of community policing, most agencies have already begun implementing new tactics and strategies to work more harmoniously with their local communities.
+With nationwide attention on the issue of community policing, most agencies have already begun successfully implementing these tactics and strategies to work more harmoniously with their local communities.
 And it is predicted that this focus on community policing will continue for the foreseeable future, as it remains a top priority at the local, state and federal levels.

-Increasing Use of Technology & Tools
+Trend 2: Increasing Use of Technology & Tools